Japanese destroyers of World War II: Type D

 A hundred and forty-three Type D (丁型) ships were ordered but only sixty-seven were completed and commissioned between February 1944 and July 1945.
 A further 57 ships were planned under the 1944–45 Programme but were never ordered.
 They displaced 1,020 tons (full load) and carried three 4.7-inch (120 mm) guns, six 25mm (0.98 in) AA machine guns, 13 depth charge throwers, one depth charge chute, up to 120 depth charges, and one 81mm (3.2 in) mortar.

 The Type D version was a further simplification of the Ukuru design and were built to the same design as the Type C escort ship.
 Due to a shortage of diesel engines to power both groups of vessels, the Type Ds were powered by turbine engines, the only Kaibōkan type to use turbines.

 Notable and Famous destroyers

 Yukikaze

 Yukikaze anchored in Rabaul, July of 1943.

 The is probably the most famous destroyer of the Imperial Japanese navy in modern times, known as a fortune ship for surviving the entire war without being hit by a single shell, bomb, or torpedo, while fighting in several famous battles.
 Yukikaze helped to sink the submarine on March 3 1943, and escorted carriers during the battle of Santa Cruz, October 26 1942.
 On November 13 1942, Yukikaze saw combat fighting a US cruiser force at the naval battle of Guadalcanal, helping to sink the destroyer with gunfire before sinking the destroyer with a torpedo hit that blew off her stern, broke her keel, and ignited her turret 4 magazines.
-She then took on survivors from the wrecked battleship before scuttling her, then escorted damaged ships to Truk.
+She then took on survivors from the wrecked battlecruiser before scuttling her, then escorted damaged ships to Truk.